 The width of the canal is not, however, constant and progressively decreases as one moves down the cervical spine.

 - C2: 20 mm

 - C3-C6: 17 mm

 - C7: 15 mm

 Canal-to-body ratio of Torg and Pavlov

-The standard method of evaluating cervical canal stenosis was historically the sagittal diameter in millimeters, using various cut-offs 1.
-In two articles published in 1986 and 1987 1,2 Torg and Pavlov et al introduced the ratio method in order to reduce inter- and intra-observer error caused by variance in magnification and landmarking.
+The standard method of evaluating cervical canal stenosis was historically the sagittal diameter in millimetres, using various cut-offs 1.
+In two articles published in 1986 and 1987 1,2 Torg and Pavlov et al. introduced the ratio method in order to reduce inter- and intra-observer error caused by variance in magnification and landmarking.